Recommendations

 Fabulous film locations from the silver screen

-From a legendary Pride and Prejudice scene to current favourite The Crown, learn more about some of the spectacular filming locations seen on screen.
+From a legendary Pride and Prejudice scene to current favourite The Crown, discover some of the most iconic filming locations seen on screen.

-With the 2024 Academy Awards coming up – AKA the Oscars – we've highlighted a selection of historic houses, opulent palaces and vast gardens that have played host to some of the most iconic moments seen on screen.
+With the 2025 Academy Awards coming up – AKA the Oscars – we've highlighted a selection of historic houses, opulent palaces, vast gardens and an art gallery that have played host to some of the most legendary moments seen on screen.

-From Colin Firth emerging from the lake in Pride and Prejudice, to replicating Buckingham Palace for The Crown, these lavish homes have lent their decorated rooms to an array of wonderful stories.
+From Colin Firth emerging from the lake in Pride and Prejudice, to replicating Buckingham Palace for The Crown, these lavish homes and galleries have lent their decorated rooms and striking exteriors to an array of wonderful stories.

-Whether for huge Hollywood adaptations or small independent cinema projects, their romantic sceneries have contributed to the landscape of British film and television, helping to recreate lavish periods of history.
+Whether for huge Hollywood adaptations or small independent cinema projects, their romantic sceneries have contributed to the landscape of British film and television.

 All of these venues offer fantastic benefits with a National Art Pass.
 You can also explore our full list of museums and galleries for more places to visit near you.